What is the Sales and Collection Cycle?

 The process usually begins when a customer approaches the company and files a customer purchase order.
 The sales department receives the document and prepares a sales order that is then sent to the credit department for a credit check.
 Remember that salespeople will not perform credit checks because their position as a salesperson may impact their credit decisions on customers.
 This is called segregation of duties.

 Once the credit department approves the customer and the order, the sales order is sent to the shipping department, which will generate a shipping document, also referred to as a bill of lading or a waybill.
 The approved sales order and the shipping document are then sent to the accounts receivable clerk, who then generates a sales invoice and makes the necessary journal entry.
-And finally, once the cash is received from the customer, accounting or treasury records the debit to cash and removes the balance in accounts receivable.
+And finally, once the cash is received from the customer, accounting or treasury records the credit to cash and debits the balance in accounts receivable.

 Internal Controls for Sales Class of Transactions